NITYANANDA/tsf/examples/jaxrs-oauth/README.txt

 * From the browser

 - Go to "http://localhost:8080/services/forms/registerApp.jsp".
 It is a Consumer Application Registration Form.
+Select a 'smiley-face.jpg' located in the 'war/resources' folder of this example as an Application logo.
-Press "Register Your Application" button.
+  Press "Register Your Application" button once you are ready.
 - Follow the link in the bottom of the returned Consumer Application Registration Confirmation page in order to register a user with Social.com.